 Following the next few days, we went to museums, palace, temple, night market, lisa’s favourite dinner place (which we went every night), explored different parts of the city and shopped!

-We began searching for good caipirinhas as we travelled the difference cities.
-Apparently Valentin makes really good ones :p However, none of the caipirinhas were of that standards.
+We began searching for good caipirinhas as we travelled the different cities.
+However, none of the caipirinhas was of that standards.
 Nonetheless, it’s always good to chill with a drink in hand and talk about life.

 Wat Wat Wat.
 Wat is temple in Thai (I’d believe).
-There’s tons of temples to go to and beautiful architecture to look at.
+There are tons of temples to go to and beautiful architecture to look at.
 Bangkok is a wonderful place; no doubt it is the land of smile.

 Watch out for the next coming posts: